FAQs for IGradU

 Do you have license for Graphpad Prism Software?

 The IGradU has a limited amount of licenses (now only licenses for Mac are left).
-Therefore, please contact the coordination office.
+Please ask your working group for this (it is likely, they have them already) or contact the coordination office.

 When will the next IGradU student retreat take place?

 There were two great retreats in the last two years.
 The next one is not planned yet.
-However, the IGradU is always looking for new ideas, and the student representatives will organize the next retreat as soon as possible.
+However, the IGradU is always open for new ideas and the volunteers who want to organise the next retreat are welcome to contact the IGradU- office.

 Who has to be in my Thesis-Advisory-Committee (TAC)?